commtech/fscc-windows/README.md

 this has been simplified down to just the clock bits.

 ### FAQ
-Q: Why are the /dev/fscc* ports not created even though the driver has loaded?

-A: There are a couple of possibilities but you should first check /var/log/messages for any helpful information.
-If that doesn't help you out then continue reading.

-   One possibility is that there is another driver loaded that has claimed our cards.
-For example if your kernel is patched to use our card for asynchronous transmission the linux serial driver has more than likely claimed the card and in turn we won't receive the appropriate 'probe' notifications to load our card.

-   Another possibility is that you have accidentally tried insmod'ing with the 'hot_plug' option enabled and your cards are not actually present.
-   Double check that your card shows up in the output of 'lspci' and make sure to use hot_plug=0.

-Q: What does poll() and select() base their information on?

-A: Whether or not you can read data will be based on if there is at least 1 byte of data available to be read in your current mode of operation.
-For example, if there is streaming data it will not be considered when in a frame based mode.

-   Whether or not you can write data will be based on if you have hit your output memory cap. (see section XI).

 Q: Why does executing a purge without a clock put the card in a broken state?